karlkfi/kpt-config-sync/docs/gcp_user_guide.md

 *   Editor
 *   Viewer

 Kubernetes Engine roles are described in more detail [here][3].

+#### Current Limitations

+In the alpha release, the following are not supported:

-Custom roles are currently not supported in this release.
+* Custom roles
+* IAM binding conditions

 [1]: https://cloud.google.com/resource-manager
 [2]: https://cloud.google.com/iam